Project

 http://permalink.gmane.org/gmane.comp.video.ffmpeg.devel/148163

-#4 Updated by Adriano Moura almost 12 years ago
+#4 Updated by Adriano Moura about 12 years ago

 I would only add for FLAC both 7 and 8 undefined channels as whatever is used in WAVEEX: